BawdyAnarchist/quBSD/Future_Development.md

 qb-mvpn - Mullvad VPN: Query and parse mullvad server json; apply to VPN

-qb-cam/mic - webcam and mic get brought up with script

 qb-update - Update rootjails, create snapshots

-usbjail - Make a dedicated dispjail for usb handling, with some embedded scripts for copying (usbvm too)

 Crons
 - Popup warning if zpool errors are discovered